spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/create-manage-maas-clusters.md

 ## Prerequisites

-- An installed Private Cloud Gateway (PCG).
-Review [Install and Manage MAAS Gateway](/clusters/data-center/maas/install-manage-maas-pcg) for guidance.
+- An installed PCG if you do not have a direct connection to the MAAS environment.
+Review [Install and Manage MAAS Gateway](install-manage-maas-pcg.md) for guidance.

+  If are self-hosting Palette and have a direct connection to the MAAS environment, you can select **Use System Private Gateway**.
+To learn more about when you would use Palette's PCG or the System Private Gateway, refer to the [Architecture](architecture.md) page to learn more.

 - A MAAS account registered in Palette.
-Refer to the [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-maas-cloud-accounts) if you need to register a MAAS account in Palette.
+Refer to the [Register and Manage MAAS Cloud Accounts](register-manage-maas-cloud-accounts.md) if you need to register a MAAS account in Palette.

 - A cluster profile for the MAAS environment.
-Review [Cluster Profiles](/cluster-profiles) for more information.
+Review [Cluster Profiles](../../../cluster-profiles/cluster-profiles.md) for more information.

 - Verify that the required Operating System (OS) images you use in your cluster profiles are downloaded and available in your MAAS environment.
 Review the [How to use standard images](https://maas.io/docs/how-to-use-standard-images) for guidance on downloading OS images for MAAS.